vrobert78/upsun-chrome-headless-demo/blog/blog.md

 Create an `examples/pdfs.js` file.

-It defines and exports the async function `makePDF` which connects to Puppeteer using [Config Reader](https://github.com/platformsh/config-reader-nodejs)'s pre-formatted credentials for the library, generates a PDF of the given URL using `page.pdf()`, and saves it to the mount `pdfs/`.
+It defines and exports the async function `makePDF` which connects to Puppeteer using [Config Reader](https://github.com/platformsh/config-reader-nodejs)'s pre-formatted credentials for the library as the value for the parameter `browserURL` in `puppeteer.connect()`.

+It generates a PDF of the given URL using `page.pdf()`, and saves it to the mount `pdfs/` as defined in `path`.

 [page.pdf()](https://pptr.dev/#?product=Puppeteer&version=v1.17.0&show=api-pagepdfoptions)